jyyulab/NetBID/docs/docs/network_reconstruction/network_reconstruction.md

 - NetBID2 provides two functions to load expression dataset from RNA-Seq, `load.exp.RNASeq.demo()` and `load.exp.RNASeq.demoSalmon()`.
 **BUT** these two function are still in demo version, and don't support the complicated options in `tximport()` and `DESeq()`.
 It's challenging due to the various output format from RNA-Seq (e.g. using different reference genomes).
-We suggest to use those well-developped tools in this case.
+We suggest to use those well-developed  tools in this case.

 - If users like to try `load.exp.RNASeq.demo()` and `load.exp.RNASeq.demoSalmon()`, be aware to the `return_type` in these functions.
     - 'txi' is the output of `tximport()`.
 It is a list containing three matrices, abundance, counts and length. "counts" is the matrix of raw count.